DonWachsmalstift/Diamond/logbooks/dayshift_1/dayshift_1.md

 cake integration of data uses only a very small cake of data (ca. 25 %), throwing away most of it

 # empty capillary collected again #55374

+air con in room is a bit weak, so recovering the detector every now and then helps in the detector image there are streaks above and below the beamstop --> likely shadows / parasitic scattering from the wires

+# MS control software